whzd/adventofcode/2024/day2/README.md

 ### Approach

-1. Take the previous algorithm and create a variable as fault tol
+1. Take the previous algorithm and, for the unsafe sequences, rerun the tests on a new array composed of all the numbers except one.

+For this approach the time complexity is defined by the looping of the new array on where a number was removed.
+On the presented solution, this new constrain made the time complexity increase to O(n^3)